kapiblue/cxr-analysis/README.md

 This repo stores the results of my preliminary analysis of the test set results (`Test_set_prediction.csv`).

+A data analysis report is available at: https://kapiblue.github.io/cxr-analysis/.

 ### Files:

 - `cxr_results_report.html` - a ydata generated report for the analysis of the raw csv file